till-s/tic-nic/README.md

 #### FPGA

-We recommend to use a Trion T20Q144 at speed grade C4.
+We recommend to use a Trion T20Q144 at speed grade 4.
 This leaves enough margin e.g., to enable the debugger and add custom logic.

 You might get away with a T8Q144 device and save (very little) money.
-The T8Q144 and T20Q144 are fully pin-compatible and the design should work with either device.
+The T8Q144 and T20Q144 are fully pin-compatible and the design should work with either device (you'll have to change the device in the efinity software, of course).

-It might be difficult to meet timing on the ULPI interface with a lower speed grade than C4 but YMMV.
+It might be difficult to meet timing on the ULPI interface with a lower speed grade than 4 but YMMV.

 #### Jumpers